consindo/jono.nz/source/_posts/korea.md

 ## Sokcho + Seoraksan National Park

 We stayed in Sokcho to visit Seoraksan National Park, but also found the city to be really nice too.
-There’s a nice lake in the centre which you can walk around, and there’s also a good tourist fish market to visit.
+There’s a lake in the centre which you can walk around, and there’s also a good tourist fish market to visit.

 <a href="/images/korea/DSC02780.jpg"><img loading="lazy" alt="Sokcho Lake" src="/images/korea/DSC02780-small.jpg"></a>